“Since his Master graduation, I have seen Paolo Gorini develop as a

 Other Audio/Video recordings

 Through out my career I had the pleasure to work with inspiring musicians and composers.
+In this section you can enjoy some published and unpublished recordings of my collaborations.

 In the hot summer of Macerata (IT) I spent almost one month working as corepetitor and ensemble pianist for this intriguing and challenging opera production.
+More info about the project: EMA VINCI contemporanea

 Rogier Pijper is the reference point in The Netherlands when it comes to extended techniques on flute.
 I was honoured to receive his invitation to record Effervesce by Gregory Glancey (member of the Berkley University faculty).
 His music is very dynamic and colourful, I never heard the flute making such sounds!
 The piano part is challenging but fun, with a thoughtful use of extended techniques inside the instrument.